Rahabin/STALKER/README.md

 Alas, hope those who may come into contact with this repo will find it somwhat useful.

-Good afternoo, good evening and good night, and most of all, good hunting, Stalkers!
+Good afternoon, good evening and good night, and most of all, good hunting, Stalkers!